d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

   FOR VALUES WITH (MODULUS 2, REMAINDER 1);
 ```

-You can use any combination of `MODULUS` and `REMAINDER` as long as your partitions don't overlap.
+You can use any combination of `MODULUS` and `REMAINDER`, as long as your partitions don't overlap.
 What this partitioning type effectively does is to evenly distribute rows among a number of partitions, which can really help with insert performance since multiple backends are able to write new rows simultaneously.
-Each partition can be placed into a different table-spaces backed by independent storage medium, further improving IO performance.
+Each partition can be placed into a different tablespace backed by independent storage medium, further improving IO performance.

 There are some big drawbacks of hash partitioning however.
 They offer no advantage for indexing since rows are spread into partitions practically at random.
 This means that queries will need to scan all partitions to find records unless a specific partition key value is specified.
 I.e.
 ```sql